nodejs/node/COLLABORATOR_GUIDE.md

 with the fast-tracking request, remove the label and leave a comment indicating why the pull request should not be fast-tracked.
 The pull request can be landed once two or more Collaborators approve both the pull request and the fast-tracking request, and the necessary CI testing is done.
+A request to fast-track a PR made by a different Collaborator than the pull-request author counts as a fast-track approval.

 ### Testing and CI